espsrc/somachine2021/README.md

 Login with user: `firstname.lastname`, password: `lastname`.

 It will take some minutes to create the instance (especially the first time you access).
-You can access your instance in `https://spsrc-jupyter.iaa.csic.es/user/<username>/lab/` and you can start by using the navigation bar on the left to open the file `somachine2020/tutorials/index.ipynb`.
+You can access your instance in `https://spsrc-jupyter.iaa.csic.es/user/<username>/lab/` and you can start by using the navigation bar on the left to open the file `somachine2021/tutorials/index.ipynb`.

 A lightweight desktop is also available, you can access it immediately by changing `lab` to `desktop` in the path.
 For example go to: `https://spsrc-jupyter.iaa.csic.es/user/<username>/desktop/` and you will have a desktop environment with graphical interface in your browser.

-Contrary to option 1, these instances offer persistent storage throughout the duration of the school. **All virtual machines and their contents will be removed by December, 6, 2020.**
+Contrary to option 1, these instances offer persistent storage throughout the duration of the school. **All virtual machines and their contents will be removed by the 2nd of May, 2021.**

-In case of problems using this JupyterHub instance please file an issue at https://github.com/spsrc/somachine2020/issues
+In case of problems using this JupyterHub instance please file an issue at https://github.com/spsrc/somachine2021/issues

 ## Option 3.
 Execute notebook tutorials in your local machine